The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 F﻿irst off, this guide was made possible by the myriad contributions of Akashi, Azazel, Azrael, Jackal, Rhy, and Stella.

 P﻿lease note that this guide is intended for Viper at Level 100.
-For information prior to reaching Level 100, please visit the \[LEVELING GUIDE LINK].
+For information prior to reaching Level 100, please visit the [Leveling Guide.](https://www.thebalanceffxiv.com/jobs/melee/viper/leveling-guide/)

 ## 1﻿.1 Overview